 It all started when…

-… many photographers visited the Photo Space gallery and talked about their experiences.
-It was surprising how many talked openly about how photography had helped them with many forms of mental health issues and, in some cases, with physical disabilities.
+… many people visited the Photo Space gallery and talked about how photography had helped them cope with illness, mental and physical, with loneliness, bereavement and other stresses.
+Photography was their “lifeline”.

 Then, in April 2017, we attended a talk by a photographer Paul Sanders who began by saying, "Landscape photography started as a form of therapy for me, as I struggled to cope with the pressure and stress of my previous job as Picture Editor of The Times.
 Looking at nearly 20,000 images every day and the associated responsibilities left me suffering with stress, depression, insomnia and anxiety.
 Through my photography, I was able to express myself where words failed me.
 It became a lifeline.”